gi-67/BE-Capstone-Project/README.md

 Order Management: View order history and status updates.
 Responsive Design: Mobile-friendly UI ensuring a consistent experience across devices.
 Admin Panel: Manage products, orders, and users efficiently through Django's admin interface.
-Screenshots
+Features
+A few of the things you can do with this app:

+Admin can create/update/delete Product Category
+Admin can create/update/delete Product Detail Authenticated Users can make POST requests to Product Category & Product Detail Unauthenticated Users can only make GET requests to Product Category & Product Detail Users can SignUp to be authorized
+Authorized Users can make Payment & Order Products Screenshots
 Home Page
 Homepage Screenshot